-The structure, composition, functions and responsibilities of the Committees are laid down in Articles 22 to 24 of the Articles of Association and developed in Articles 14 to 18 of the Board of Directors Regulations.
-Both sets of corporate rules have fully adapted to the latest reforms of the LSC, the CBGSC and the most recent international practices and recommendations in relation to the composition of the committees and to the independence and qualifications of their members.
+The composition, structure, functions and responsibilities of the Committees are laid down in Articles 22 to 24 of the Articles of Association and developed in Articles 14 to 18 of the Board of Directors Regulations.
+Both sets of corporate rules have fully adapted to the latest reforms of the LSC, the CBGSC and the most recent international practices and recommendations in relation to the composition of the committees and to the independence and gualifications of their members.
+At the end of 2018, the process of revising the Board of Directors Regulations began, which will update the functions of the three Board Committees.